prakhar21/profile/index.md

 After the office hours, I read domain related books because I strongly believe that every book adds something to your existing belief.

-If, you are anxious to know more of me, below questions will surely try to help you out
+If, you are anxious to know more  about me, below questions will surely help.
-- What qualification do you hold ?
+- What [qualification](coursework) do you hold ?
 - List your top projects ?
 - Any achievements other than academics ?